-Action 1.G.1.c.
+Action 13.G.1.c.
 Examine the potential for locating limited light industrial areas for the storage and repair of heavy equipment (e.g., snow removal) within the Specific Plan area of West Village/Rodeo Grounds.
 If the studies indicate that an industrial complex would be incompatible and inconsistent with surrounding land uses, or would have significant environmental impacts, pursue a special use permit or land trade with the USFS to enable locating an industrial area in the Pine Cliff area.

-Action 1.G.1.d.
+Action 13.G.1.d.
 Allow existing industrial uses to continue on USFS lands in the Pine Cliff area.

+Objective 13.H.

-Objective 1.H.
-Balance the development of recreational facilities with the adequate provision of public amenities, employee and visitor housing, infrastructure and circulation facilities.
+Balance the development of recreational facilities with the adequate provision of public amenities, employee and visitor housing, infrastructure, and circulation facilities.

-Policy 1.H.1.
+- Policy 13.H.1.
 Large new recreational developments shall consider indirect impacts as well as direct impacts.
-Besides the obvious impacts on water, sewer or other facilities, new developments must consider impacts created by increased visitation and employment.

-Action 1.H.1.a.
-Net employee generating operations should meet the employee housing requirements of the Community Development Element.

-Action 1.H.1.b.
-The County, USFS, other government agencies and project proponents should coordinate efforts to ensure that the indirect impacts of new development projects are addressed prior to approval.
+Besides the obvious impacts on water, sewer or other facilities, new developments must consider impacts created by increased visitation and employment. - Action 13.H.1.a.
+Net employee-generating operations should meet the employee housing requirements of the Community Development Element. - Action 13.H.1.b.
+The County, USFS, other government agencies, and project proponents should coordinate efforts to ensure that the indirect impacts of new development projects are addressed prior to approval. - Action 13.H.1.c.
+Work with the USFS to ensure that activities on National Forest System lands can be supported by the existing community infrastructure and that the benefits of the proposed developments outweigh adverse impacts on the community. - Action 13.H.1.d.

-Action 1.H.1.c.
 Specific plans and accompanying EIRs for large development projects should address the cumulative impacts on recreational resources from increased visitation and use, and on community infrastructure including roads, housing, sewer, water, utilities, fire protection, and schools.

-Objective 1.I.
+Objective 13.I.

 Maintain the June Lake Village as the Loop's commercial core by providing a wide range of commercial and residential uses in a pedestrian-oriented atmosphere.

-Policy 1.I.1.
-Promote the concentration of resident-oriented professional services such as financial management, real estate, law, and healthcare, and community-oriented retail outlets such as grocery stores, pharmacies, and hardware stores, in the Village.

-Action 1.I.1.a.
-Limit the amount of commercial square footage outside of the June Lake Village.
-Market studies, fiscal impact analysis and other documentation, as part of the West Village/Rodeo

-Grounds Specific Plan process, should demonstrate the need for large-scale commercial development outside of the June Lake Village prior to its construction.
+- Policy 13.I.1.
+Promote the concentration of resident-oriented professional services such as financial management, real estate, law, and healthcare, and community-oriented retail outlets such as grocery stores, pharmacies, and hardware stores, in the Village. - Action 13.I.1.a.
+Limit the amount of commercial square footage outside the June Lake Village.
+Market studies, fiscal impact analysis and other documentation, as part of the West Village/Rodeo Grounds Specific Plan process, should demonstrate the need for large-scale commercial development outside the June Lake Village prior to its construction.

-Policy 1.I.2.
+Policy 13.I.2.
 Promote planning studies that concentrate on reducing traffic congestion, enhancing the Village's pedestrian atmosphere and strengthening the commercial district.
-These planning studies should examine providing an alternative roadway paralleling S.R.
-158 through the Village, off-street parking and pedestrian walkways.
+These planning studies should examine providing an alternative roadway paralleling SR 158 through the Village, off-street parking and pedestrian walkways.

-Objective 1.J.
+Objective 13.J.

 Through the specific plan process, develop the West Village/Rodeo Grounds into a well-coordinated resort area that provides a balance of resident and visitor housing in close proximity to recreational facilities and other activity centers.